Travel Tips for Ostomates

 - If you do not have out of province/country medical insurance consider doing so.
 Many of our banks and reputable organizagtions such as Blue Cross offer these services.
 Coverage can be purchased on a single trip or fixed time basis such as annually

 - Take twice the ostomy supplies you would normally use.
 Some travelers split these supplies between their checked and carry on luggage while others like to take them all in their carry on.
-Also, you may want to include plastic bags for disposal which are not readily available everywhere
+Also, you may want to include plastic bags for disposal which may not be readily available

 - You may wish to make a note of the ostomy products you use including manufacturers name, product numbers, web address and contact info.
 Things happen!